Carl Hooper: Later career

 Hooper first announced his retirement three weeks before the 1999 Cricket World Cup but made a surprising comeback in 2001 as West Indies captain.
-He captained the side in 22 Tests, leading the Windies to a tight victory in the 2001–02 home series against India.
+He captained the team in 22 Tests, leading the Windies to a tight victory in the 2001–02 home series against India.
 He scored 233 not out, his highest innings in Test match cricket, during the first match of that said test series played in Bourda, Guyana.
 His record as a batsman also improved with the captaincy.
 As he averaged 45.97 as captain compared to 36.46 in his Test career as a whole.
 However, other Test results, especially away from home, were less impressive.
 He also steered the Windies to win the 2001 Zimbabwe Coca-Cola Cup, defeating India in the tournament's final.
 During 2002, with Hooper at the helm, West Indies won a home ODI series against New Zealand along with an away ODI series against India.
 He then captained the Windies at the 2003 Cricket World Cup.
-Although the Caribbean side failed to progress to the tournament's second round, according to Rob Smyth, "Hooper did very little wrong apart from lose the odd toss and fail to control the weather".
-Despite losing the captaincy, Hooper was retained in the side for an upcoming Test and ODI series at home against Australia.
+Although the Caribbean team failed to progress to the tournament's second round, according to Rob Smyth, "Hooper did very little wrong apart from lose the odd toss and fail to control the weather".
+Despite losing the captaincy, Hooper was retained in the team for an upcoming Test and ODI series at home against Australia.
 He however pulled away to again retire from international cricket as he wanted a youngster in the team instead of him.

 Hooper holds the accolade of being the first cricketer in the world to have scored 5,000 runs, taken 100 wickets, held 100 catches and received 100 caps in both ODIs and Tests, a feat only matched since by Jacques Kallis.
 Hooper is also the Windies' fifth highest spinning wicket taker, with 114 scalps in Test Matches.
 Along with that he's the Windies' fourth highest all time wicket taker, with 193 scalps, in One Day Internationals.